jcpny1/portfolio-analyzer/README.md

 ## Testing

-To run the test suite:
+To run the RSpec test suite:
 * In one window, run `npm start` from the client directory.
 * On another window, run `RAILS_ENV=test bundle exec rspec` from the project home directory.

 You may have to migrate and seed the test database.

+To run the Jest test suite:
+* Run `npm test` from the client directory.

 ## Deployment